tpoisot/ms_connectance_complexity/reply.md

 between these numbers?
 Why are there different number of replicates for each type of network?

+> The *ER* model allows to fix the number of interactions.
+The *niche* model only allows to fix connectance.
+The two datasets have the same size *in fine*.

 5. towards the end of page 10 you mention that 2*n is the number of links after which the power law relationship would truncate for highly connected networks.
 Unless networks are directed (see point 2 above), I think this value should be n.
 Please double check this.

+> This is correct, thank you for pointing out the mistake.
+We have corrected this in the revision.

 ### Validity of the findings

 The main concern I have about the validity of the findings is about the statistical significance of the results, as no statistical tests or results are presented.

+> The problem with simulations is that it is all too easy to increase the sample size until everything becomes strongly significant.
+Given that, rather than doing statistics (*i.e.* hypothesis-testing, frequentist statistics), we present the $R^2$ of the relationships we describe.

 For example: